gdiaz384/AriaDeploy/README.md

 ## Planned Features include:

-1. "Installation" script to prebuild Windows PE .wims/isos and transfer the relevant files
+1. "Installation" script to prebuild Windows PE .wims/isos and transfer the relevant files -inprogress
-2. Support for deployment on heterogenous hardware systems (via adding WMI packages to WinPE)
+2. Support for deployment on heterogenous hardware systems (via adding WMI packages to WinPE) -done
-3. "Deployment-on-a-stick" scenarios
+3. "Deployment-on-a-stick" scenarios -inprogress
 4. Automated deployment image and tools integration into recovery partitions (this is useful to OEMs)
 5. AriaDeploy for OS/X (will be a while)